 The Company manufactures and sells high efficiency energy recovery products and related services and operates under one segment.
 The Company's chief operating decision maker is the chief executive officer ("CEO").
-The CEO reviews financial information presented on a consolidated basis, accompanied by disaggregated information about revenue by geographic region for purposes of making operating decisions and assessing financial performance.
+The CEO reviews financial information presented on a consolidated basis for purposes of making operating decisions and assessing financial performance.
 Accordingly, the Company has concluded that it has one reportable segment.